AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-personalization-campaigns-setting-up-your.md

 ### Creating a New Experience {#creating-a-new-experience}

-The procedure for creating a new experience is dependent on the type of experience:
+The procedure for creating an experience is dependent on the type of experience:

 * [Creating a Teaser](/help/sites-classic-ui-authoring/classic-personalization-campaigns.md#creatingateaser)
 * [Creating a Newsletter](/help/sites-classic-ui-authoring/classic-personalization-campaigns.md#creatinganewsletter)